Sherma-n/lab-angular-http/readme.md

 #### Starter Code

 Split your iterm into two panel.
+On 1 panel

-`cd api`
+- `cd api`
-`npm install`
+- `npm install`
-`node app.js`
+- `node app.js`

-on

-There's an Express-built API ready to run with a simple `npm start`.
-Don't forget to have Mongo running.
+- Don't forget to have Mongo running.

+On the other panel

+- `cd frontend`
+- `bower init`
+- Install the appropriate packages

 There's no seed data - you'll have to save your own criminals.

 #### Deliverable